jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 ---

-The second dataset is DNA extracted from the same region of the Pacific Ocean, except this time the larger organisms were concentrated.
-Therefore, it contains animals, protists, microeukaryotes, etc.
+The second dataset is DNA extracted from the same region of the Pacific Ocean, except this time the larger organisms were concentrated in a net tow.
+Therefore, the majority of the DNA comes from animals, protists, microeukaryotes, etc.

 This is what its trace looks like.

 ![NM-Gradients](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R/blob/master/visualizations/220902_122853_NM-GRADIENTS-samples-trace.png)

 It's the mirror image!
-This time the 16S peak is tiny (could be mitochondria, plastids, or the animal-associated "microbiome") whereas the 18S peak is massive.
+This time the 16S peak (546 bp) is tiny (could be mitochondria, plastids, or the animal-associated "microbiome") whereas the 18S peak (736 bp) is massive.

 ---

 Again, this is the same primer set.
 Same procedure.
 Yet it works quite well on both classes of samples!

-Why haven't people used this approach before?
-That's where this pipeline comes in.
+Why hasn't this approach been used commonly before?
+One reason comes from the mismatch between sequencing lengths and the length of the amplicon.
+The primers this pipeline (others are possible) is designed for bind at the SSU rRNA coordinates 515 / 926 (using *E. coli* as a reference).
+That means the amplicon should be approximately 411 bp for most *Bacteria* (this depends on the biology of the organism - extreme oligotrophs have shorter rRNA sequences; NB: traces above are longer because they already have the *Illumina* adapters ligated on it). *Archaea* should be approximately the same.

+However, for *Eukarya*, the binding coordinates for the primers are 562 and 1150 (in *S. cerevisieae* coordinates).
+That's an eukaryotic amplicon of 588 bp.
+Similar caveats apply about organismal biology but on average eukaryotic amplicons will be 177 bp longer than prokaryotic amplicons.

+What does this all mean?
+Well, modern *Illumina* sequencing has a maximum paired-end read length of 300bp but typically you can't use all of that length.
+Some has to be trimmed off to remove low-quality bases, especially from the reverse read.
+With what you're left with, the 16S (prokaryotic) amplicons from the forward and reverse reads overlap, but the 18S reads do not.

+And this length difference is the main reason why this pipeline was developed.
+Most amplicon sequencing pipelines have a

 ## 2. Pipeline Architecture